 Other options include professional and informal baby-sitting services, nannies and au pair services.

 There are a number of childcare services both on and close to the University’s main campus, and one on Cumberland campus, offering occasional care, long daycare, and family daycare.
-A list of these services is provided by the University.
+The University provides a list of these services.
 Some of these services offer discounts to University students who hold a USU membership.
 Note that long waiting lists may apply for childcare.

 The Australian government offers childcare payments for eligible parents and guardians.
 Usually you have to be an Australian resident or Australian citizen, although some visa holders may also be eligible.